freenas/freenas-docs/userguide/system.rst

-The information includes the hostname, the build version, type of CPU (platform), the amount of memory, the current system time, the system's uptime, the number of users connected at the console or by serial, telnet, or SSH connections, and the current load average.
+The information includes the hostname, the build version, type of CPU (platform), the amount of memory, the current system time, the system uptime, the number of users connected at the console or by serial, telnet, or SSH connections, and the current load average.
 On systems supplied or certified by iXsystems, an additional :guilabel:`Serial Number` field showing the hardware serial number is displayed.

-To change the system's hostname, click the :guilabel:`Edit` button, type in the new hostname, and click :guilabel:`OK`.
+To change the system hostname, click the :guilabel:`Edit` button, type in the new hostname, and click :guilabel:`OK`.
 The hostname must include the domain name.
 If the network does not use a domain name, add *.local* after the hostname.